wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources_linux_rpm.rst

    .. note:: Since Wazuh 3.5 it is necessary to have internet connection when following this step.

 4. The script will ask about what kind of installation you want.
-Type ``agent`` in order to install a Wazuh agent:
+Type ``agent`` in order to install a Wazuh Agent:

  .. code-block:: none

     1- What kind of installation do you want (manager, agent, local, hybrid or help)? agent

-Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
+Now that the Agent is installed, the next step is to register and configure it to communicate with the manager.
 For more information about this process, please visit the document: :doc:`user manual<../../user-manual/registering/index>`.